Mexican wolf: Indigenous culture

+The Apache call Mexican wolves "ba'cho" or "ma'cho".
+There is a "wolf song" that is passed down through oral tradition in the tribe, which was historically used to summon the wolf's power before battle.
+Other prayers and rituals have traditionally invoked the power of the wolf and other beings before deer hunts.
+Other indigenous names for the Mexican wolf include "shee'e" (Akimel O'odham/Pima) and "Ma'iitsoh" (Diné/Navajo).
+The Hopi call the wolf kachina (spirit being) "Kweo".
+The Havasupai have many traditional stories about Mexican wolves.

 Decline

-There was a rapid reduction of Mexican wolf populations in the Southwestern United States from 1915-1920; by the mid-1920s, livestock losses to Mexican wolves became rare in areas where the costs once ranged in the millions of dollars.
+There was a rapid reduction of Mexican wolf populations in the Southwestern United States from 1915 to 1920; by the mid-1920s, livestock losses to Mexican wolves became rare in areas where the costs once ranged in the millions of dollars.
 Vernon Bailey, writing in the early 1930s, noted that the highest Mexican wolf densities occurred in the open grazing areas of the Gila National Forest, and that wolves were completely absent in the lower Sonora.
 He estimated that there were 103 Mexican wolves in New Mexico in 1917, though the number had been reduced to 45 a year later.
 By 1927, it had apparently become extinct in New Mexico.
 Sporadic encounters with wolves entering Texas, New Mexico and Arizona via Mexico continued through to the 1950s, until they too were driven away through traps, poison and guns.
-The last wild wolves to be killed in Texas were a male shot on December 5, 1970 on Cathedral Mountain Ranch and another caught in a trap on the Joe Neal Brown Ranch on December 28.
+The last wild wolves to be killed in Texas were a male shot on December 5, 1970, on Cathedral Mountain Ranch and another caught in a trap on the Joe Neal Brown Ranch on December 28.
 Wolves were still being reported in small numbers in Arizona in the early 1970s, while accounts of the last wolf to be killed in New Mexico are difficult to evaluate, as all the purported "last wolves" could not be confirmed as genuine wolves rather than other canid species.

 The Mexican wolf persisted longer in Mexico, as human settlement, ranching and predator removal came later than in the Southwestern United States.
-Wolf numbers began to rapidly decline during the 1930s-1940s, when Mexican ranchers began adopting the same wolf-control methods as their American counterparts, relying heavily on the indiscriminate usage of 1080.
+Wolf numbers began to rapidly decline during the 1930s–1940s, when Mexican ranchers began adopting the same wolf-control methods as their American counterparts, relying heavily on the indiscriminate usage of 1080.